LoRa SX1278 and STM32 Temperature and Humidity Monitoring System

 STM32 with Arduino IDE:

-In order to program the STM32 microcontroller board using the Arduino IDE, first you will need to flash the bootloader, and you will also need to install the STM32 board, and some drivers.
-I have a very detailed tutorial on this and I highly recommend you should read this article.
+In order to program the STM32 microcontroller board using the Arduino IDE, first you will need to flash the STM32 bootloader and install drivers step by step, and you will also need to install the STM32 board, and some drivers.
+I have a very detailed tutorial on this and I highly recommend you should read my article on the STM32 Bootloader stm32F103c8t6.
 Now, let’s take a look at the programming.
 Now, let’s take a look at the programming.

 Arduino Libraries: